irenedranowski/Google-Advanced-Analytics/README.md

     Focus: Logistic Regression Model for Predicting TikTok Verified Status

   * Activity_Course 5 perform feature engineering.ipynb
-    Focus: Engineered new features (e.g., total points, efficiency) and structured the dataset for modeling.
+    Focus: Engineer new features (e.g., total points, efficiency) and structured the dataset for modeling.

   * Activity_Course 5 build a Naive Bayes model.ipynb
-    Focus: Built a Naive Bayes model to make predictions by combining prior knowledge with new data, allowing the model to update its probabilities as more information becomes available.
+    Focus: Build a Naive Bayes model to make predictions by combining prior knowledge with new data, allowing the model to update its probabilities as more information becomes available.

+  * Activity_Course 5_build a K-means model.ipynb
+    Focus: Apply K-means clustering to the Palmer Penguins dataset to identify patterns based on penguin characteristics.
+Complete data cleaning, feature scaling, cluster evaluation, and visualization of clustering results.